NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 NeMo Curator provides a base class ``DistributedDataClassifier`` that can be extended to fit your specific model.
 The only requirement is that the model can fit on a single GPU.
-We have also provided subclasses that focus on domain, quality, educational content classification and content safety.
+We have also provided subclasses that focus on domain, quality, content safety, and educational content classification.

 This module functions similarly to the ``ScoreFilter`` module.
 The key difference is that it operates on the GPU instead of the CPU.